-One spouse may choose to fund a SLAT for the benefit of the other spouse or each spouse may choose to fund SLATs.
-For married couples, this may offer a way to take advantage of the federal lifetime gift and estate tax exclusion, which is currently $11.7 million per person in 2021, or $23.4 million per married couple,1 while retaining limited access to the assets, in the event such access is ever needed.
+One spouse may choose to fund a SLAT for the benefit of the other spouse or each spouse may choose to fund a SLAT for the other.
+For married couples, this may offer a way to take advantage of the federal lifetime gift and estate tax exclusion, which is currently $12.92 million per person in 2023, or $25.84 million per married couple,1 while retaining limited access to the assets, in the event such access is ever needed.
 Because a SLAT is funded with a gift made during the spouse's lifetime, any post-gift appreciation will take place in the trust and be excluded from the estate of both spouses for federal estate taxation purposes.

 How a SLAT works

 Married couples may be interested in making large, permanent gifts to reduce the size of their estate.
 However, concerns can arise because many gifting strategies involve the loss of control of the assets during their lifetime and they may be unsure whether the assets will be needed in the future.